cyriellecentori/TransitMapEngine/README.md

      type: single # One of the types above
      name: Stadium # The name of the station.
 You can add another line if you surround the name with "" and separate the two lines with \n
      name-placement: [1, 0] # The position of the name, in squares, relative to the center of the stop.
 More details next.
+     name-placement: [1, 0] # The position of the name, in squares, relative to the center of the stop.
+If name-origin is not specified, the origin is automatically set (more details below).
+     name-origin: [0, 0.3] # (Optional, automatic if not specified) Origin of the name label.
+The numer entered is multiplied by the width (if x) or height (if y) of the name label.
+[0,0] means top-left, [1, 1] means bottom-right.
+     name-rotation: 0 # (Optional, 0 if not specified) Rotation of the name label around the origin, in degrees.
 ```

 #### Stops (or stations)